Direct card charge

 Encrypt the payload request

 If you're using one of our backend SDKs, you should skip this step, as they'll automatically encrypt the payload for you when sending the request.
-Head on to Step 3.
+Head on to the next step.

 Now, you'll wrap the encrypted payload inside a JSON body like this: